sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Tasks
 -----
-The Docker support provides the following commands:
+The Docker plugin provides the following commands:

   ``docker:stage``
     Generates a directory with the Dockerfile and environment prepared for creating a Docker image.